Technical Assistance and Consultation

 - Deepen parent–professional partnerships

-Through close collaboration, we’ll bring our expertise to facilitate strategic TA plans and arrange onsite TA tailored to that meet the goals of that plan.
+Through close collaboration, we’ll bring our expertise to facilitate the development of strategic TA plans and arrange onsite TA tailored to that meet the goals of that plan.

 - ICWA and its implementation

-- State and tribal child welfare services for American Indian families
+- State and tribal child welfare services for Native families

 - Foster care recruitment, training, and placement priorities